wobniarr/MovieLens1/README.md

 3. Synthetic negative samples: Randomly sampled from the set of movies the user hasn't interacted with, weighted by movie popularity.

 The synthetic negative samples have a 4:1 ratio with all observed samples (positive and negative) meaning that the the true ratio of negative to positive samples is closer to 5:1.

+Candidate Generation uses a Two-Tower model with in-batch negatives.
+In-batch negatives are computationally cheap and provide massive scale, which suits the recall-focused goal of this stage.
+Ranking uses a deep MLP with residual connections and popularity-weighted pre-sampled negatives.
+Hard negatives (popular unseen movies) force the model to learn fine-grained user preferences, which suits the precision-focused goal of this stage.

+It is ensured that all feature vocabs (gender, age, occupation) are seen during training, but not all movie IDs are guaranteed to appear in the training set due to the temporal split.
+Movies only rated after the training cutoff have no learned embedding — this is the cold-start problem.
+However, this is partially mitigated by our hybrid approach, where content-based features (genres, user demographics) still provide a meaningful representation even when the movie ID embedding falls back to the padding index (0).